Safe Foreign Real Estate Investment:

 Property registered in your personal name.
 Simplest.
 Suitable for one property.

-Disadvantage: No separation between your personal assets and the property
+Downside: No separation between your personal assets and the property

 SPV